 But Trevose couldn't see anyone else laughing.
 Harlyn was incensed, and Veryan was only now starting to calm down.
 He felt weak, and the contents of his stomach clamoured to escape out of his mouth.
 Suddenly an unstoppable wave of sickness flowed over him, and he turned and retched on the floor.

 "Don't you splatter on me!"
 Harlyn hastily stepped back.
 "Too much excitement for you, is it?
 Past your bedtime?"

 Trevose was too sick for banter.
 "I'm fine," he mumbled, then stumbled away from their pitying stares.

 He staggered home, feeling worse all the while.
 He was supposed to move the sheep tonight and feed the chickens, but his head swam as he cleaned the ashes from the fire.
-His limbs turned to water and he couldn’t find the energy to stand.
-He leaned forwards and rested his head on the floor.
-He would sleep just for five minutes to gather some energy, he thought.
-But as he lay on the ground he didn’t move again.
+His limbs turned to water, and he couldn't find the energy to stand.
+He leaned forward and rested his head on the floor.
+He would sleep just for five minutes to gather some strength, he thought.
+But as he lay on the ground, he didn't move again.

 "It's all right there Trevose, you'll be fine," she said, but the surprise in her voice belied her words.
 She cast around anxiously for anyone else to call, and Trevose saw his mother sleeping close by.

 "Oh now, she's only just gone down.
 She'd been up for two days straight!"